-The Group does not have any other significant concentration of credit risk.
+Other than the concentration risk on investment at fair value through profit or loss, the Group does not have any other significant concentration of credit risk.
 Trade receivables/available-for-sale investments consist of a number of customers/issuers and spread across diverse industries.